The National Business Name Register

 The new rules will apply to any business that sells goods or services to consumers in trade or commerce.

 Has your business registered its business name?
 ASIC is making life easier by cutting the red tape…

 - In NSW the Business Names Act 2002 (NSW) is being replaced by the Business Names Registration Act 2011 (Cth).
 Similar State and Territory laws to the NSW legislation are making way for the new nationalised system of business name registration.

-- The changes are an attempt by ASIC to improve efficiency and remove red tape surrounding business name registration and compliance.
+- The changes are an attempt by ASIC to improve efficiency and remove red tape surrounding business name

 - The nationalised register shall commence from 28 May 2012 assuming the smooth legislative passage through State and Territory parliaments.